scrapinghub/shub/docs/deploying.rst

     requirements:
       file: requirements.txt

-Note that this requirements file is an *extension* of the Scrapy Cloud stack, and therefore should not contain packages that are already part of the stack, such as ``scrapy``.
+Note that this requirements file is an *extension* of the `Scrapy Cloud stack`_, and therefore should not contain packages that are already part of the stack, such as ``scrapy``.

 When your dependencies cannot be specified in a requirements file, e.g. because they are not publicly available, you can supply them as Python eggs::